brpaz/go-healthcheck/docs/checks/http-check.md

 - `WithExpectedStatus(status []int)`: Sets a list of expected status codes.
 If the response status code is not in this list, the check will fail.
 By default any status code in the range 200-399 is considered healthy.
 - `WithTimeout(timeout time.Duration)`: Sets the timeout for the HTTP request (default is 5 seconds).
 - `WithHTTPClient(client *http.Client)`: Sets a custom HTTP client to be used for the request.
-- `WithComponentType(componentType string)`: Sets the component type of the check (default is "http").
-- `WithComponentID(componentID string)`: Sets a unique identifier for the component being checked.

 ## Example